Elektorornis

-Elektorornis is an extinct genus of enantiornithean bird known from a partial hindlimb and a small amount of wing plumage.
-It contains a single species, Elektorornis chenguangi.
-The hindlimb and feathers were preserved in a piece of 99 million year old Burmese Amber found in Myanmar.
-In life, the bird would have been slightly smaller than a sparrow and possibly used its characteristically elongated middle toe to probe for food.
-Elektorornis chenguangi is the first species of bird described from remains found in Burmese amber, although other undiagnostic enantiornithean specimens have previously been found in amber.
-Elektorornis is Greek for 'amber bird'.
+Elektorornis (lit. 'amber bird') is an extinct genus of enantiornithean bird from the Late Cretaceous of Myanmar.
+The genus contains a single species, Elektorornis chenguangi, known from a partial hindlimb and a small amount of wing plumage preserved in amber.
+In life, it would have been slightly smaller than a sparrow and possibly used its characteristically elongated middle toe to probe for food.
+Elektorornis chenguangi is the first bird species described from remains found in Burmese amber, although other undiagnostic enantiornithean specimens have previously been found.

+Alexander D. Clark and Jingmai O'Connor (2021) observed that extant animals with similar probing structures consistently have additional anatomical traits that allow the animal to penetrate a hard substrate, such as wood.
+The researchers concluded that Elektorornis likely would have had an edentulous (toothless) beak to pry or gouge into wood, allowing it to use its uniquely elongated toe to acquire prey.
+If the genus did have teeth, they were likely restricted to the back part of the mouth.